Skip to main content

 Your usage matters

-No matter what tariff you are on, if you know your unit rates and your annual gas and electricity usage, you can get a much more accurate idea of what your energy will actually cost.
+You can get a much more accurate idea of what your energy will actually cost.

 This is especially useful when:

-• Comparing tariffs, as suppliers split costs differently between unit rates and standing charges
+comparing tariffs, as suppliers split costs differently between unit rates and standing charges

-• Checking whether your direct debit is realistic
+checking whether your direct debit is realistic

 Do you know your energy usage?

-Price comparison sites usually ask whether you are a low, medium, or high user:
+Price comparison sites usually ask whether you are a low, medium or high user:

-• Medium users: medium-sized homes (2 to 3 bedrooms), 2 to 3 occupants
+Medium users: medium-sized homes (2–3 bedrooms), 2–3 occupants

-• High users: larger homes (4+ bedrooms), 4 to 5 occupants
+High users: larger homes (4+ bedrooms), 4–5 occupants

 The energy price cap is based on a medium user.
 But households vary widely.
 Usage depends on:

-• How warm you keep your home
+how warm you keep your home

-• How often someone is at home
+how often someone is at home

-• Insulation and energy efficiency
+insulation and energy efficiency

 Because of this, average figures are only a guide.
 Your real usage will always give a more accurate picture.